intoxstudio/restrict-user-access/readme.txt

 = How do I restrict some content? =

-1. Go to Users > Access Levels > Add New
+1. Go to User Access > Access Levels > Add New
-1. On this screen, select a type of content from the "Select content type" dropdown
+1. Select a type of content from the "Select content type" dropdown to add a condition group
 1. Click on the input field next to the new content type and select the content you want to restrict.
-This content will be available for users with this Access Level (or higher) only
+This content will be available for users with this Access Level (or higher) only.
+Remember to save changes on each condition group
-1. If you want to restrict a context, e.g. "All posts with Category X", simply select a new type of content from the dropdown just below and repeat the previous step
-1. You can choose to negate the conditions, meaning that if you negate "All posts with Category X", you will restrict all content but that
-1. Now, to the right, you can choose to synchronize the Access Level with a User Role.
+1. To the right you can choose to synchronize the Access Level with a User Role.
 This means that all users with that Role will automatically get this Level.
 If you choose not to synchronize, you can add the Level to each user individually under the Members tab or their profile
-1. For unauthorized users, you can choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content
+1. For unauthorized users you can choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content
-1. Finally, give your new Access Level a descriptive title and save it
+1. Give your new Access Level a descriptive title and save it
+1. **Optional** If you want to restrict a context, e.g. "All Posts with Category X", simply select a new type of content from the dropdown in the condition group and repeat Step 3
+1. **Optional** You can choose to negate conditions, meaning that if you negate the group "All posts with Category X", you will restrict all content but that

 = How do I make an Access Level extend/inherit another level? =

 Let us say you have two Access Levels, Gold and Silver.
 You want your users with the Gold level to be able to see content for the Silver level too.

-1. Go to Users > Access Levels > Edit the Gold level
+1. Go to User Access > Access Levels > Edit the Gold level
 1. To the right on this screen there is a Extend setting
 1. Choose the Silver level as Extend and click Update